Wahlberg (JaWa custom) Strat

 This one is from the XT series, so it’s one of the cheap ones – a ”real” Hamer Studio Archtop would cost ten times as much as this one did.
 It has a mahogany body with a cream bound flame maple top and mahogany neck.
 It is surprisingly heavy for its size, and while it balances ok when standing up, when sitting down the guitar body is constantly pulling itself to the right and towards the floor.
 I would love the guitar to be chambered, both for weight and tone purposes, but I’m not too keen on the idea of removing the top to do the routing 🙂 The Wilkinson tremolo itself works just fine, but the stock nut kept pinching the D and G strings, pulling them sharp whenever the tremolo was used.
 I replaced the nut for a Graphtec Black Tusc XL, which fit right in after a little sanding to get the height right.
 Its shallower slots help the guitar stay reasonably in tune.
 It’s not perfect, though – since the headstock wasn’t designed to let the strings run straight to the tuners (look at a PRS, and you’ll see what I mean), the D and G strings have a quite marked sideways pull.
 While the new nut has helped tremendously with keeping the guitar in tune, ideally I’d like to find some roller string guides that work ”sideways” (for lack of a better term), which would make the D and G strings run in a straight line over the nut.
 Also, the locking tuners could be better – they lock the strings just fine, but tuning comes with a quite vague feel.
 The new nut helped here too, but a higher quality set of tuners wouldn’t go amiss.
 Though it should be said that it is still a surprisingly good guitar, especially for the money.

 I bought the guitar intending to get more and more into the humbucker/Gibson-scale sound, but still don’t want to have make too many adjustments when using one of the strats.
 So I tend to gravitate towards the lower output humbuckers.
 The stock ”Duncan Designed” pickups were ok, but only just.
 I also didn’t like the look – nickel covered pickups with black surrounds didn’t work for me.
 The guitar now has a set of Dimarzio 36th Anniversary PAFs, and while at it I also replaced the pickup surrounds for cream items.
 I’ve also rewired the controls – even though I could see the benefit of being able to adjust the timbre of the middle position, having separate volume controls nearly drove me nuts.
 I kept reaching for the closest pot (which controlled the neck pickup), thinking it’d turn the volume off.
-Not so nice when you’re on the bridge pickup with raging distortion… Now, the first pot (closest to the picking hand) is a master volume, with the middle pot is disconnected.
+Not so nice when you’re on the bridge pickup with raging distortion… Now, the first pot (closest to the picking hand) is a master volume, while the middle pot is disconnected.
 I’m thinking of turning it into a variable split control for the neck pickup – the modding bug keeps itching… 🙂 The guitar is strung with 011-049 Elixir Nanowebs, which suit the shorter scale (24 3/4″) well.

-I put my candy apple red Tokai strat up for sale, since I really needed the cash (and besides, I wasn’t really using it anyway).
+I put a candy apple red Tokai strat up for sale, since I really needed the cash (and besides, I wasn’t really using it anyway).
 Naturally, instead of people lining up to buy the guitar, I got a trade offer I couldn’t refuse… This is a Warmoth Telecaster (despite the Fender logo on the headstook), sporting an alder body with an oiled walnut top.
 The neck is Warmoth’s standard thin shape, which is basically a sleek ’63 strat C-shape.
 The compound radius (10″ at the nut, gradually increasing to 16″) fretboard has Dunlop 6150 frets, and the whole neck is made from birdseye maple.
 It also has the Gotoh side-adjuster – a fine-tuner for the truss rod, so you can adjust the neck without taking it off.
 The bridge is a beefy Gotoh flat (yes! no ashtray!) six-saddle version, and the tuners are locking Schallers.

 The guitar is currently sporting an EMG T-Set (alnico) with volume, tone and SPC presence (mid boost) control and a three-way switch mounted in strat-style fashion.
 For some reason, I’ve always wanted to try the EMG Tele pickups.
 Don’t ask me why, but now I have, and they’re quite good!
 The SPC control lets me dial in some midrange honk, when I want to, and the tone control works beautifully to adjust the very top end.
 I often run it with the SPC just barely on, and the tone rolled off just a touch.